Don Talbot, Australia's swim coaching great, dies at 87 - WHIZ News

-BRISBANE, Australia (AP) — Don Talbot is being remembered as firm but fair, old-school yet ahead of his time, and widely celebrated as one of Australia’s greatest coaches.
+BRISBANE, Australia (AP) — Firm but fair, old-school yet ahead of his time, Don Talbot’s legacy as one of Australia’s greatest coaches was widely celebrated Wednesday.

-Talbot, the foundation director of the Australian Institute of Sport in the 1980s and a former head coach of the Australian and the Canadian Olympic swim teams, died on the Gold Coast in Queensland state, Swimming Australia said Wednesday.
+Talbot, the foundation director of the Australian Institute of Sport in the 1980s and a former head coach of the Australian and the Canadian Olympic swim teams, died on the Gold Coast in Queensland state, Swimming Australia said.
 He was 87.

 “Don Talbot was at the helm of Australia’s golden swimming era,” Sports Australia Hall of Fame chairman John Bertrand, a former Swimming Australia president, said in a statement.
 “A coaching magician who returned the Australian national squad to its best results.
 He changed the way people thought about high performance.